 - Habitat saved, protected, and/or created (in acres).

 - Open space protection or creation (in acres).

 - Sensitive species protected or reintroduced (by name and quantity).

 - Soil health best management practices.

-- Implementing soil-based conservation systems within row crop production
+- Implementing soil-based conservation systems within row crop production operations

 - Superior Practices